MaximosKalaitzoglou/RecipeBook/README.md

 - **User Messaging**: Send and receive messages to other users, facilitating private conversations and communication.

-- **Real-Time Messaging**: Real-time messaging functionality using SignalR providing instant message delivery.
+- **Real-Time Messaging (Coming Soon)**: Real-time messaging functionality using SignalR is currently in development and will be added soon to provide instant message delivery.

 ## Getting Started